hsanson/vim-android/README.md

     NeoBundle "hsanson/vim-android"

-If you have a gradle wrapper script (e.g gradlew or gradlew.bat) in your project rood directory or if you have gradle in your PATH environment, then you are good to go.
+If you have a gradle wrapper script (e.g gradlew or gradlew.bat) in your project root directory or if you have gradle in your PATH environment, then you are good to go.
 If you prefer to setup a specific gradle version then you need to set *g:gradle_path* to the absolute path where gradle is installed:

     let g:gradle_path = /path/to/gradle/folder